 -For the ESXi management network

-Virtual Machine port group: This port is used to handle all the virtual machines incoming and outgoing traffic to physical Network.
+Virtual Machine port group: This port is used to handle all the virtual machines incoming and outgoing traffic to the physical Networks.

-Virtual Machine and VMkernel port groups are connected to the external world through Physical Ethernet adapter that are Connected to the virtual switch uplink port.
+Virtual Machine and VMkernel port groups are connected to the external world through a Physical Ethernet adapter that is connected to the virtual switch uplink port.